Lasix Renal Scan

 Make an Appointment

-A lasix renal scan takes pictures of the kidneys, ureters and bladder to see if they're properly formed and working together correctly.
+A lasix renal scan takes pictures of the kidneys, ureters, and bladder to see if they're properly formed and working together correctly.

 Kidneys filter and clean the blood to produce urine.
 Urine passes out of the kidneys down through the ureters and into the bladder.
 When the bladder is full the urine passes out of the body through the urethra.